magomimmo/modern-cljs/doc/second-edition/tutorial-16.md

 Task options DSL offers direct support for the former mode, named [multiple options](https://github.com/boot-clj/boot/wiki/Task-Options-DSL#multi-options).
-If you prefer (like I do) the `colon` separated directories mode, you have to parse it by yourself.
+If you prefer (like I do) the `colon` separated directories mode, you have to parse the passed argument by yourself.

 ## A dummy task